 Stems From Illegal Dumping Incident That Closed Beaches Over 2008 Labor Day Weekend

-TRENTON – Legislation sponsored by Senators Nia H. Gill (D-Essex) and Paul A. Sarlo (D-Bergen) to allow the state to revoke or suspend the license of medical professionals and waste handling companies found guilty of violating the state’s medical waste anti-dumping laws was approved today by the Senate.
-It now heads to the desk of Governor Christie.
+TRENTON – Legislation sponsored by Senators Nia H. Gill (D-Essex) and Paul A. Sarlo (D-Bergen) to allow the state to revoke or suspend the license of medical professionals and waste handling companies found guilty of violating the state’s medical waste anti-dumping laws was approved today by the Senate Commerce Committee.

-“When medical waste is illegally dumped in our waters or onshore it places the health and safety of our residents at risk,” said Senator Gill, chair of the Senate Commerce Committee.
-“This will provide the state with the means to not only file criminal charges and recoup costs for damages incurred, but also to bar those who engage in this conduct from doing business in New Jersey.
-This is the right thing to do to ensure the well-being of our residents, the protection of our environment and the safety of our state.”
+“Medical waste illegally dumped into our waters or onshore is a hazard that places the health and safety of the public, as well as our environment, at risk,” said Senator Gill, chair of the Senate Commerce Committee.
+“This will provide the state with the means to not only file criminal charges and recoup costs for damages incurred, but also to bar these bad actors from doing business in New Jersey.”

 The measure (S-2190) stems from a 2008 incident in which several New Jersey beaches were forced to close before Labor Day weekend after medical waste washed ashore.
 Approximately 260 syringes, cotton swabs and other medical waste were found in Avalon, Cape May County, leading borough officials to close the beaches numerous times.
 Thomas McFarland Jr., a Philadelphia dentist who owns a Jersey Shore summer home, was charged with intentionally dumping the waste that caused the Avalon closings.
 He admitted to taking his small motor boat into an inlet in the borough and dumping a bag of waste from his dental practice in Wynnewood, Pa.
 McFarland received four years probation and was ordered to pay $100,000 in restitution to the borough of Avalon.

 “Our state beaches are among our state’s greatest assets, attracting hundreds of thousands of tourists from across the country each year.
-Polluting our waters threatens the reputation of our state and an industry that supports jobs for New Jersey workers and generates billions of dollars for the economy,” said Senator Sarlo (D-Bergen).
-“We need to send a message that improper disposal of medical waste will not be tolerated.
-Any individual or company that violates our anti-dumping laws will risk losing the ability to practice in New Jersey.”
+Dumping medical waste in our waterways is an egregious act that threatens the reputation of our state and an industry that supports jobs for New Jersey workers and generates billions of dollars for the economy,” said Senator Sarlo (D-Bergen).
+“We need to send a message that improper disposal of medical waste will not be tolerated and will result in severe punishment.
+Any individual or company that engages in this conduct will risk losing the ability to practice in New Jersey.”